-On Sunday 24th March 2019 Jane will be taking part in the London Landmarks Half Marathon.
+On Sunday 24th March 2019 Jane took part in the London Landmarks Half Marathon.
 This is her story and her reason for running.
 You can support Jane on her journey.

 By Jane Savage